View Denise Peery's Obituary on PJStar.com and share memories

 Her funeral will be at 11 a.m.
 Friday, January 17, 2020, at Haskell Funeral & Cremation Services in Princeville.
 James Plattner will officiate.
 Visitation will be one hour prior to the service.
 Burial will be in Jubilee Churchyard Cemetery in rural Brimfield.

-Memorial contributions may be made to Esther House in Peoria.
+Memorial contributions may be made to Esther House in Peoria or the .
 Condolences may be left for Denise's family on her tribute wall at www.haskellfuneral.com.

 Published in Peoria Journal Star from Jan.
 15 to Jan.
 17, 2020